 The strength I’m gaining is helping me with my long standing body image issues.
 For as long as I can remember I’ve been obsessed with my physical appearance.
 I’ve placed so much value and worth in how my body looked on a daily basis.
 I’ve used food and all kinds of pharmaceutical means to control my body.
 For years I never cared how I felt, my focus was always on how I looked.
 I’ve gone through some difficult personal times this year and have put on extra weight.
 I’ve been compassionate with myself because of the emotions that caused the weight gain and retention, but now I’m ready to be free from it.
 Pilates is making me feel stronger than ever because I see my daily strength and body awareness improvements both on the mat and with the apparatuses.
 I’m seeing myself shed the excess weight but its a more slow and controlled process than my old regimen of 3 weeks of high cardio and low to no food.

 I can notice my increased strength in my yoga postures as well.
-My hips are aligned in Warrior 2 and I can stand strong in Crescent lunge.
+I can stand strong in Crescent lunge and my hips are aligned in Warrior 2 and.
 I’ve always preferred Yin Yoga and traditional Hatha to Power and Hot yoga styles because I like a slower and more contemplative practice.
 The pilates fusion adds more challenging elements into the practice but doesn’t take away from my concentration and focus.
 I’m happy to be learning a new discipline that so forcefully combines breath and movement.
 I thought yoga was the only mind-body workout but I’m happy to be introduced to something new.
 For more on how to use your mind and body in connection click here!